aj-foster/overseer/README.md

 `config/config.exs` to adjust the level before building the application, or run `Logger.configure(level: :info)` in the interactive console during runtime.
 The valid levels are `:debug`, `:info`, `:warn`, and `:error`.

+Access the web display at port 4000 unless a different `PORT` environment variable is specified.